Battle of St Quentin Canal: Background

 Rawlinson wanted the Australian Corps, under the command of Lieutenant General Sir John Monash, with its well-earned reputation, to spearhead the attack.
-Monash was unhappy, because his Australian force was by now short of manpower and many soldiers were showing signs of strain, having been heavily engaged in fighting for several months.
+Monash was unhappy, because his Australian force was by now short of manpower, and many soldiers were showing signs of strain, having been heavily engaged in fighting for several months.
 There had been some episodes of mutiny by troops who were feeling unfairly put upon.
 Monash was however very pleased when Rawlinson offered him the American II Corps (the U.S. 27th and 30th Divisions), which still remained at the disposal of the British command, since American divisions were twice the numerical strength of their British counterparts.
 U.S. Corps commander Major General George Windle Read handed command of his American force for the duration of the action to Monash.
 However, the American soldiers lacked battle experience.
 A small group of 217 Australian officers and N.C.O.s was assigned to the U.S. troops for advice and liaison.
 The British high command considered that German morale was suffering badly and that their capacity to resist was much weakened.
-Monash believed that the operation would be "more a matter of engineering and organisation than of fighting".
-Whilst there had been some evidence of poor German morale from previous operations, this proved to be a dangerous assumption.
+Monash believed that the operation would be "more a matter of engineering and organisation than of fighting."
+While there had been some evidence of poor German morale from previous operations, this proved to be a dangerous assumption.

 Monash was tasked with drawing up the battle plan.
 He would use the Americans to breach the Hindenburg Line and the Australian 3rd and 5th Divisions to follow behind and then exploit the breakthrough.
 Monash intended to attack the Hindenburg Line south of Vendhuile where the St Quentin Canal runs underground for some 5500 m through the Bellicourt Tunnel (which had been converted by the Germans into an integral part of the Hindenburg Line defensive system).
 The tunnel was the only location where tanks could cross the canal.
 Where the canal runs underground, the main Hindenburg Line trench system was sited to the west of the line of the canal.
 Two British corps, III and IX, would be deployed in support of the main assault.
 To Monash's plan Rawlinson made a very significant change: IX Corps would launch an assault directly across the deep canal cutting south of the Bellicourt Tunnel.
 This plan originated with Lieutenant-General Sir Walter Braithwaite, commander of IX Corps.
 Monash felt such an assault to be doomed to failure and would never have planned for it himself, believing it to be too risky.
 This view was shared by many in the 46th (North Midland) Division of IX Corps, which was tasked with spearheading the assault.
 The Germans believed the canal cutting to be impregnable.